 This standard procedure selects the color used for drawing in high resolution graphics.
 Color is an integer expression in the range 0 through 15.
 The background (screen) is always black.
 Changing HiResColor causes anything already on the screen to change to the new color.

-HiResColor(7); HiResColor(Blue); selects light gray selects blue
+HiResColor(7); selects light gray HiResColor(Blue); selects blue

-This one color may be chosen from the following 16 colors:
+The new color may be chosen from the following 16 colors: